equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	jobs should be submitted to LSF:

 	#.
 You tell ERT that jobs should be submitted using shell commands.
 	#.
-You tell ERT which server should be used when submitting
+You tell ERT which server should be used when submitting.

 	So when your configuration file has the setting: